Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks: Introduction

 \section{Introduction}

-The topic of representation learning for heterogeneous networks has gained a lot of attention in recent years \cite{dong2017metapath2vec, cen2019representation, yun2019graph, vashishth2019composition, wang2019heterogeneous, abu2018watch} where a low-dimensional vector representation of each node in the graph is used for downstream tasks (e.g., link prediction \cite{zhang2018link, cen2019representation, abu2018watch} or multi-hop reasoning~\cite{hamilton2018embedding, das2016chains, zhang2018variational}).
-Many of the existing methods focus on obtaining a \textsl{static} vector representation per node that is agnostic to the specific task.
-This representation is typically obtained by learning the importance of all of the node's immediate and multi-hop neighbors in the graph.
-In practice, most downstream tasks require specific contextual information that can be extracted from the subgraphs related to the nodes provided as input to the task.
-Inspired by the recent success of contextual learning in the natural language processing community \cite{peters2018deep, devlin2018bert}, we develop \ourSystem, a framework bridging static representation learning methods using global information from the entire graph with \textit{localized attention driven mechanisms to learn contextual node representations in heterogeneous networks.}
+The topic of representation learning for heterogeneous networks has gained a lot of attention in recent years \cite{dong2017metapath2vec, cen2019representation, yun2019graph, vashishth2019composition, wang2019heterogeneous, abu2018watch}, where a low-dimensional vector representation of each node in the graph is used for downstream applications such as link prediction \cite{zhang2018link, cen2019representation, abu2018watch} or multi-hop reasoning~\cite{hamilton2018embedding, das2016chains, zhang2018variational}.
+Many of the existing methods focus on obtaining a \textsl{static} vector representation per node that is agnostic to any specific context and is typically obtained by learning the importance of all of the node's immediate and multi-hop neighbors in the graph.
+However, we argue that nodes in a heterogeneous network exhibit a different behavior, based on different relation types and their participation in diverse network communities.
+Further, most downstream tasks such as link prediction are dependent on the specific contextual information related to the input nodes that can be extracted in the form of \textsl{task specific subgraphs}.

-Figure \ref{fig:motivation} provides an illustration of our idea.
-Given a set of authors who publishes in diverse communities, we posit that downstream tasks such as link-prediction between $(Author_1, Author_2)$ would perform better if $Author_1$'s representation is reflective of the common context.
-State-of-the art methods learn a single embedding that reflects information aggregation from diverse contexts. $\ourSystem$ will \textsl{contextualize} global embeddings (shown in green) as a function of their local connected subgraph, and shift them closer in vector space (shown in purple) leading to improved downstream task performance.
-Most of state-of-the-art methods are designed to answer the following question: ``what is the best representation for a node $v$".
-Instead, our objective is to answer ``what are the best collective node representations for a given subgraph $g_c$" and ``how such representations can be potentially useful in a downstream application?"